Make lunch count! Read on to find healthy meal prep ideas and easy meal prep recipes that will make you look forward to lunch each day.

 Sandwiches and wraps can get a bad rap as a less-than-healthy lunch, but if you fill them with plenty of fresh veggies and plant-based protein, they can be a great take-to-work choice.
 Veggies with a hearty spread, chickpea salad, or planks of baked tofu or tempeh are all great vegan filling options.
 If you’re not vegan, a little cheese can go a long way in adding flavor and staying power to a sandwich.

-- How to meal prep: Sandwiches are best made day-of, but for speedy morning assembly, prep components over the weekend.
-For example, make a batch of a yummy spread like this spinach hummus, pulse together a chickpea salad, or marinate & bake tempeh for this club sandwich.
+- How to meal prep: Sandwiches are best made day-of, but for speedy morning assembly, take 30 minutes to prep components over the weekend.
+For example, make a batch of a yummy spread like this baba ganoush, pulse together a chickpea salad, or marinate & bake tempeh for this club sandwich.
 I also recommend washing and drying greens and thinly slicing crisp veggies ahead of time.
 In the morning (or the night before), layer your bread with your prepared components.
 Your lunch will be ready in minutes!

 - How to pack: I like to wrap sandwiches in foil to help them hold together during travel.
 If you eat sandwiches often, a reusable wrap might be a worthwhile investment.